What does 'normal' grieving look like?

 When you are grieving, it is normal to...

-• Have strong feelings of sadness, anger, guilt, and anxiety, and have strong swings in mood.
-Conversely in the early stages you can feel numb, switched off, like you are on autopilot.
+• Have strong feelings of sadness, anger, guilt, and anxiety, and experience strong mood swings.
+In the early stages, you may feel numb, switched off, or on autopilot.

 • Have a change in habits.
-You may drink more, smoke more, eat more (or less).
-Your sleeping habits can also change – you may feel tired and want to sleep, or you may become restless and finding sleeping difficult.
+You may drink more, smoke more, or eat more (or less).
+Your sleeping habits can also change – you may feel tired and want to sleep more, or you may become restless and find sleeping difficult.

 • Feel more withdrawn than usual.
-Most people will have a period, where they will tend to avoid social occasions, being out, or meeting others.
+Most people will have a period where they tend to avoid social occasions, being out, or meeting others.
 This can also be accompanied by feelings of anxiety.

 • Have memory problems, find it difficult to concentrate, or become more clumsy than usual.